japaneseTemmie/MusicBot.py-2.0/README.md

 # Quick start guide
 - Go through the [full guide](#full-bot-setup-guide) if you're inexperienced with setting up Discord bots.

-  Otherwise, here are the core commands for basic setup on UNIX-like systems with git:
+  Otherwise, here are the core commands for basic setup on UNIX-like systems with `git`:

   ```bash
   git clone https://github.com/japaneseTemmie/MusicBot.py-2.0